romcok/terraform-aws-ha-webapp/examples/ghost-cluster/README.md

 To generate client and server certificates for Client VPN service, you can use the simple script attached to this example.

 Here's how to generate certificates to connect to a VPC:
+1. Install the `easy-rsa` utility if you don't already have it installed.
-1. Execute the command `./utils/easyrsa-gen.sh` from your example working directory.
+2. Execute the command `./utils/easyrsa-gen.sh` from your example working directory.
-2. Provide `Common Name` for the certification authority.
+3. Provide `Common Name` for the certification authority.
-3. Confirm server request details with `yes`
+4. Confirm server request details with `yes`
-4. Confirm client request details with `yes`
+5. Confirm client request details with `yes`

 > A `vpn-certs` directory should be created in your working directory with the generated certificates